baharehsorouri/Homework_4/README.md

 #you can change the value after -c to tell busco how many cores to run on.
 Here we are using only 1 core.
 BUSCO.py -c 1 -i ${QRY} -m ${INPUTTYPE} -o $(basename ${QRY} ${MYEXT})_${MYLIB}${SPTAG} ${OPTIONS}

-# Then need to run job through HPC:
+# Then need to run job through HPC: ### It is an either or situation.... either do directly or use the 32 node way JJ recommended or submit the job
 touch busco.sh
 nano busco. sh